zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Aggregate function.md

 **Usage**:

-This function is used to use a specific separator to link the value in str.
+Uses a specific separator to link the value in str.

 **Parameter description**:

--   Separator: a String type constant.
-Constants of other types or non-constants can cause exceptions.
+-   · Separator: a String type constant.
+Constants of other types or non-constants can throw exceptions.
 -   Str: String type.
-If the input is String type, it is converted to Double type and involved in operation.
-If it is another data type, an exception is indicated.
+If the input is String type, it is converted to Double type and is counted in operation.
+If it is another data type, an exception is thrown.

 **Return value**: